mriffler/UserManual/docs/source/pages/TheMosaicHub.rst

    Mosaic Downloader App Window (Sentinel view)

-The menu of the App has menu buttons in the top; clicking on them brings up the following functionality:
+The menu of the App on the top will bring up the following functionality after clicking:

 .. .. todo::
    Replace TBD with content.
 Discuss with Sinergise what shall be behind the links.